 Both the tools can perform both kinds of activities.
 However, there are limitations when implementing configuration management using Terraform, and infrastructure automation using Ansible.
 They are not flexible enough when it comes to complex infrastructure management.

 Logically, we can identify orchestration as Day 0 activity and configuration management as Day 1 activity.
 Terraform works best for Day 0 activities and Ansible for Day 1 and onwards activities.

 2) Declarative vs. Procedural

 No matter how you write the code, Terraform identifies the dependencies, and provisions infrastructure.
 Writing or translating existing infrastructure to code is easy in Terraform.
-Check this post if you would like to know more about importing infrastructure under Terraform management.
+Check this Terraform import tutorial if you would like to know more about importing infrastructure under Terraform management.

 Ansible uses YAML syntax to define the procedure to perform on the target infrastructure.
 Ansible YAML scripts are procedural in nature – meaning when you write the script, it will be executed from top to bottom.

 Ansible scripts are called “ansible playbooks“.
 When you have to perform certain series of tasks, you define the same in the playbook.
 The tasks will be performed in the sequence they are written.
 For example, to install an Apache server on the given virtual machine as a root user, you would have to write the user creation step before defining the task for installation.

 Application deployment workflow involves provisioning of the infrastructure and installing the right version of source code and dependencies on the provisioned infrastructure.